Brian Løkken

-Brian Løkken (born 20 March 1975 from Glostrup) is a Danish professional darts player, currently playing in British Darts Organisation events.
-He has qualified for the 2019 BDO World Darts Championship.
+Brian Løkken (born 20 March 1975) is a Danish darts player who competed in British Darts Organisation (BDO) events.
+He qualified for the 2019 BDO World Darts Championship.

 Career

 In 2017, Løkken won the Gibraltar Open.
 In 2018, he qualified for the 2019 BDO World Darts Championship as the Baltic/Scandinavian qualifier and played Krzysztof Kciuk of Poland in the preliminary round, but lost 3-1.

 He also qualified for the 2018 Danish Darts Open as one of two Danish qualifiers.
 He lost 6–2 to Cristo Reyes of Spain in the first round.